March 5, 2015

 “Biosimilars will increase treatment options and slow the growth in spending on biologics, but lack of familiarity with biosimilars by physicians may hinder their use, as has been the case in Europe, where 17 biosimilars have been approved since 2006,” Cohen said.

 He added that while new biologics in the same therapeutic class could slow the adoption of biosimilar use, payers in the U.S. will encourage biosimilar prescribing by offering lower patient cost-sharing for biosimilars, compared to originator biologics, much like they do today with generic vs. name brand prescription medicines.

 Biosimilars are follow-on, approved biopharmaceuticals that are similar to an existing biologic, with no clinically meaningful difference between the two in terms of safety, purity, and potency.

-Other findings from the new study, reported in the March/April Tufts CSDD Impact Report, released today, include the following:
+Other findings from the analysis, reported in the March/April Tufts CSDD Impact Report, released today, include the following:

 ABOUT THE TUFTS CENTER FOR THE STUDY OF DRUG DEVELOPMENT

 The Tufts Center for the Study of Drug Development at Tufts University provides strategic information to help drug developers, regulators, and policy makers improve the quality and efficiency of pharmaceutical development, review, and utilization.
 Tufts CSDD, based in Boston, conducts a wide range of in-depth analyses on pharmaceutical issues and hosts symposia, workshops, and public forums, and publishes Tufts CSDD Impact Reports, a bi-monthly newsletter providing analysis and insight into critical drug development issues.